Thinking of Adopting a Dog?

 - If you already have a dog, bring them in to meet the adoption dog: We have an indoor play area where the dogs can meet.
 This will be "neutral ground" and a good place for introductions.

 - You CAN teach an old dog new tricks: Older dogs are not necessarily "set in their ways".
-With consistency and patience, you can retrain or modify an older dog's behavior.
+With consistency and patience, you can retrain or modify an older dog's behaviour.

 - Be patient: If you don't find your perfect match right away, keep looking and check back with us often.
 Pounds, shelters and rescues all use the internet to advertise their adoptable animals, it's the easiest way to check for new dogs.
 In the meantime read a book on canine behaviour (training/ breaking unwanted behaviour).